tomaszpoliszuk/MagSafeController/README.md

 # MagSafe Controller

 ## Compatibility
-iOS 13 and above
+iOS 12 and above

 ## What this tweak do:
+* Adds custom recreation of "MagSafe" Charging View charging view when connecting device to power source
-- Enables new native "MagSafe" charging view when connecting device to power source on iOS 14.1 and above
+* Enables new native "MagSafe" charging view when connecting device to power source on iOS 14.1 and above (on iOS 14.1 you can choose native or cutom animation)
-- Adds custom recreation of that view on iOS 13 and above (you can also use this one on iOS 14.1)
-- allows customize size and color of selected elements (some options are currently disabled in native mode)
+* allows to customize size and color of selected elements (some options are currently disabled in native mode)

+**Make sure that you don't have tweaks that disable charging view**

 **Configure options from Settings.**